kencosma/kencosma/README.md

-- 👋 Hi, I’m @kencosma
+- 👋 Hi, I’m Kennedi Cosma
-- 👀 I’m interested in video games, coding in swift and python
+- 👀 I’m interested in Web3, Cryptocurrency and AR/VR Design
-- 🌱 I’m currently learning python and swift
+- 🌱 I’m currently working towards becoming a UX Engineer / Product Designer
 - 💞️ I’m looking to collaborate on group projects
-- 📫 How to reach me instagram: @ken.cosma, email: kencosma2020@outlook.com twitter: @kenthedeveloper
+- 📫 How to reach me LinkedIn: kennedi cosma, email: kencosma2020@outlook.com twitter: @kenthedeveloper

 <!---
 kencosma/kencosma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.